plazas/bf_hxrg_ppl/README.md

 Here the code uses `badger.getRampsFromFiles`  so make sure you can import `badger` or that you at least have the required files in your directory.

-Time along the code is in miliseconds, because it is read from the files produced by the PPL, which record time in thse units.
+Time along the code is in miliseconds, because it is read from the files produced by the PPL, which record time in tehse units.
 Thus, sometimes we need to multiply by 1000 (c.f., `plot_fn.py`) to report time in seconds (as is done in the paper).

 #### 5. Stack data